 Self-Defeating Humor is saying funny things at one’s own expense.
 It’s a negative form of humor but the target is yourself.
 Rodney Dangerfield was the master of this.
 In the workplace, it includes poking fun at yourself when leading a meeting, commenting about your appearance, or coming up with a witty line as to why your email is late.

 Aggressive Humor is using humor to disparage others as a way of manipulating them.
 It’s the humor we see so often in the form of some memes, The Daily Show, or the late, great George Carlin.
 In the workplace, this is sarcastic comments, mocking people, or giving co-workers mean-spirited nicknames.

 Now, as you may have assumed, some forms of humor are more appropriate than others.
 Affiliative and self-enhancing are almost always good for the workplace.

 Self-defeating humor is good IF you are in a high status position and are using it to let people know you don’t take yourself too seriously.
 You want to use it sparingly so that people don’t think you’re throwing a pity-party or have low self-esteem.

 Aggressive humor rarely has a place in the workplace.
 This form of humor can be great for catharsis but it doesn’t usually lead to change (other than the change that people dislike you).
 It’s better to find a way to use affiliative or self-enhancing.

 PS.
-In honor of Ellen, one of my favorite jokes of hers: “Never follow anyone else’s path, unless you’re in the woods and you’re lost and you see a path.
+In honor of Ellen, one of our favorite jokes of hers is: “Never follow anyone else’s path, unless you’re in the woods and you’re lost and you see a path.
 Then by all means follow that path.”